Sue9104/web-manual/getting-started/roles.md

 ## Project role

-General users all share same interface but have different workspace depending on the project role.
+General users all share the same interface but have different workspace depending on the project role.
 There are four roles in one project: owner, translator, reviewer and guest (optional).

 Once the project visibility is set to public, every logged in user is the project guest and they all can search released translation and open issues.